 Changes to the immune system during pregnancy

 The heart and lungs change during pregnancy, along with the immune system.
 When sick with the flu or a cold, these organs are at heightened risk of infection.
 Antiviral drugs can help minimize symptoms and speed recovery but hospitalization may be required.
 Poorly treated flu can prove fatal.
 It can also induce premature labor and other lasting medical complications for the baby.

 Flu season in North America is traditionally defined as running from October through May but it can start earlier and last longer, depending upon the unique circumstances of each year.
 The earlier in flu season a woman gets a flu shot, the better protected she and her baby will be for the entire flu season.
 It takes about two weeks after vaccination for the immune system to develop optimum protection against the flu virus so the earlier the vaccination, the better the protection when the virus reaches one’s social community.

-The flu vaccine comes in two forms - nasal spray and injection.
+The flu vaccine comes in two forms: nasal spray and injection.
 The flu shot, administered by injection, is recommended for pregnant women.
-The US Centers for Disease Control and Prevention (CDC) warns against the nasal spray vaccine for pregnant women because it contains live but weakened (attenuated) viruses that may prove too vigorous during pregnancy.
-The injection form of vaccine uses dead (inactivated) viruses that are safer during pregnancy.
+The U.S. Centers for Disease Control and Prevention (CDC) warns against the nasal spray vaccine for pregnant women because it contains live but weakened (attenuated) viruses that may prove too vigorous during pregnancy.
+The injection form of the vaccine uses dead (inactivated) viruses that are safer during pregnancy.